aziele/fastapy/README.md

 print('EEEA' in record)     # True
 ```

-By default, the sequence line in the FASTA format is wrapped to 70 characters.
+By default, the sequence line is wrapped to 70 characters.
 You can provide the line length.
 Use zero (or None) for no wrapping.

 ```python
 print(record)